bio-ontology-research-group/genepheno/README.md

 1.open a terminal and change the path to the project that you downloaded

-2.cat merged.human.mouse.TM.extracts_part1.txt merged.human.mouse.TM.extracts_part2.txt > merged.human.mouse.TM.extracts.txt
+2.`cat merged.human.mouse.TM.extracts_part1.txt merged.human.mouse.TM.extracts_part2.txt > merged.human.mouse.TM.extracts.txt`